-Tips For Writing A Memoir
+8 Tips For Writing Your Memoir

-Writing a memoir takes time
+Writing your memoir takes time

-Although it might be possible to complete a book in a month or two, I urge you not to rush the process.
+It’s important not to rush the process.
 Even if you have plenty of time, give yourself some breathing room.

 Character flaws are key